You know, sometimes if you want fresh water, you have to

 culture.
 The Germans did something similar.
 I’m not sure we should cast

 stones, though.
-If the US had ever
+If the US

 Now, as for the story.
 It starts with an old grass cutter and his